gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-07-12-Attention-Is-All-You-Need-A-Hands‑On-Guide-for-Gen-AI-Engineers.md

 Here’s a concise, chef‑themed explanation of **scaled dot‑product self‑attention**, with every sentence backed by diverse sources:

-> Imagine Chef Marina standing before a long spice rack (the “values”) with each jar tagged by a
+> 💡Imagine Chef Marina standing before a long spice rack (the “values”) with each jar tagged by a
 > flavor profile (the “keys”) and her tasting spoon representing the current dish’s flavor preference (the “query”) ([AI Mind][1], [KiKaBeN][2]).
 > She measures how well her spoon’s flavor matches each jar by taking the dot‑product of their taste fingerprints—just like computing the matrix product $QK^\top$ to score compatibility between queries and keys ([Medium][3], [d2l.ai][4]).
 > To prevent any single spice from dominating when the flavor profiles are high‑dimensional, Marina divides each raw score by $\sqrt{d_k}$, analogous to scaling dot‑products by $\sqrt{d_k}$ for stable gradients in large $d_k$ ([Reddit][5], [Wikipedia][6]).